faiface/par-lang/README.md

 While programming in Par feels just like a programming language, even if an unusual one, its programs still correspond one-to-one with linear logic proofs.

-## 📝 To Do

-**Par is a fresh project in early stages of development.** While the foundations, including some apparently advanced features, are designed and implemented, some basic features are still missing.

-**Basic missing features:**

-- Strings and numbers
-- Replicable data types (automatically copied and dropped)
-- External I/O implementation

-There are also some **advanced missing features:**

-- Non-determinism
-- Traits / type classes

 # 🤝 Come help us!